mesibo/python/README.md

 python setup.py build_ext --inplace
 ```

-Once you have installed Mesibo Python Library sucessfully, you should be able to import Mesibo module in Python as follows:
+Once you have installed Mesibo Python Library successfully, you should be able to import the Mesibo module in Python as follows:
 ```python
 from mesibo import Mesibo
 from mesibo import MesiboNotify